 Decorations and Flowers

-The beauty of the Cathedral lies in no small measure in its simplicity; therefore, we request that flowers be confined to the two flower stands near the altar.
-A few ferns may be used at the base of the stands.
-The Altar Guild must be consulted on decorating.
+The beauty of the Cathedral lies in no small measure in its own presence and history: from the original white mahogany pews to its stained glass windows and gold accents.
+Lavish decorations are not needed and therefore, we request that flowers be confined to the two flower stands near the altar and the base of the stands.
 A ribbon or small nosegay may be used on the pews, but NO tacks or metal fasteners are permitted.
-As soon as the date is set, please consult the Altar Guild.
-The bride may select her own florist or the Altar Guild will arrange for flowers for the large vases near the altar.